 The brand offers a sealer for your paintwork and a Clearcool solar film for windows.

 Gush Paint vs Nippon Paint

 Nippon has many variations in terms of colour, and offers many types of paint combatting various issues: mould, bacteria, mosquitoes and viruses.
 It’s also easy to wash and odourless.
-Gush paint, on the other hand, has new technology that purifies the air, and is washable.
+Gush Earth, on the other hand, has new technology that purifies the air and is washable.